Williamite War in Ireland: 1688–1689: the North

 James landed in Kinsale on 12 March, accompanied by French regulars under Conrad von Rosen, along with English, Scottish and Irish volunteers.
 The news sparked pro-Williamite demonstrations in Belfast, offset by a more cautious response elsewhere.
 Arthur Rawdon, who later organised the Army of the North, had offered to fight for James against Monmouth in 1685 and did not commit to William until March 1689.
 Protestants were concentrated in Ulster and urban centres such as Sligo and Dublin, which Tyrconnell sought to secure with Catholic units of the Irish army.
 Catholic troops were refused entry to Derry on 7 December, although the Protestant town council simultaneously declared their "duty and loyalty to our sovereign lord, (James)".

 William viewed it as a French proxy invasion, best dealt with by attacking France and agreed to divert resources only because "abandoning" beleaguered Irish Protestants was politically unacceptable in England and Scotland.
 On 8 March, the English Parliament approved funding for an Irish expeditionary force of 22,230 men, composed of new levies and European mercenaries.
 In return, Parliament agreed to join the Grand Alliance and become part of the wider Nine Years' War.

 Hamilton had been appointed Jacobite commander in the North, and on 14 March he secured eastern Ulster by routing a Williamite militia at Dromore.
-On 11 April, Viscount Dundee launched a Jacobite rising in Scotland; on 18th, James joined the siege of Derry and on 29th, the French landed another 1,500–3,000 Jacobites at Bantry Bay.
+On 11 April, Viscount Dundee launched a Jacobite rising in Scotland; on the 18th, James joined the siege of Derry and on the 29th, the French landed another 1,500–3,000 Jacobites at Bantry Bay.
 When reinforcements from England reached Derry in mid-April, governor Robert Lundy advised them to return, claiming the city was indefensible.
 Their commanders, Richards and Cunningham, were later dismissed by William for cowardice and Lundy fled the town in disguise.

 Schomberg (1615–1690), Williamite commander in Ireland; immensely experienced, he was a Marshal of France, England and Portugal.